Zenoviia/Markdown-parser/docs/ARCHITECTURE.md

 ## System Design

-The Markdown Parser is built on a three-stage pipeline architecture:
+The Markdown Parser is built on a comprehensive architecture with a three-stage pipeline core, supplemented by utility, API, and server layers:

 ```
 Markdown Input